 Read below for the possible effects of mouth breathing for both babies and adults:

-- Lower levels oxygen concentration in the bloodstream, which can lead to high blood pressure & heart problems
+Lower levels of oxygen concentration in the bloodstream, which can lead to high blood pressure & heart problems

 Wow!
-That’s a lot and a little overwhelming!
+That’s a major impact and feels a little overwhelming!

 Meet Connor Deegan

 This YouTube video resonated with me immensely when I first saw it a few years ago.
 Connor was a teenager who had struggled immensely with his behaviour at home and at school.
 He was from a loving family and his school got to a just before they agreed to move him to a special needs class because his behaviour was so disruptive, his parents took him to every medical professional they could think of.